melissamonk-NOAA/Vermilion_2021/doc/north.md

 *Recreational indices of abundance*

-A number of indices of abundance were explored for the recreational fleet (Figure \@ref(fig:cpueall)), nothing there were limited recreational index data from 2020 due to COVID-19.
+A number of indices of abundance were explored for the recreational fleet (Figure \@ref(fig:cpueall)), noting there were limited recreational index data from 2020 due to COVID-19.
 Discarded catch is available from onboard observer surveys, but was not included in indices.
 The STAT considered developing separate indices for discards, but sample sizes were not large enough to warrant modeling.
 The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion rockfish may not be accurately reported to the species level.
-Indices developed for the assessment incluede:
+Indices developed for the assessment include:

-- MRFSS era dockside survey of the PC fleet (1987-1998)
+- MRFSS era dockside survey of the PC fleet (1980-1999)
-- Deb Wilson Vandenberg's CPFV onboard observer survey (1987-1989)
+- Deb Wilson Vandenberg's CPFV onboard observer survey (1988-1998)
 - CDFW/Cal Poly CPFV onboard observer index (1999-2019)
 - CRFS PR1 sites dockside survey (2004-2019)